You have spent a lot of money on an engagement ring but it wasn’t meant to be and the weddings off so who should keep the engagement ring?

 This is not just the case for engaged couples but also for couples that are getting divorced.
 The same general rule applies that the engagement ring was an absolute gift and should therefore be kept by the receiver unless there was a condition to the giving of the ring.

-If you need advice on family matters, please contact us or call 0800 024 1976 and a member of our Divorce Solicitors will be happy to discuss your circumstances in more detail and give you information about the services Nelsons can provide.
+If you need advice on family matters, please call 0800 024 1976 or contact us via our online form, and a member of our Family Law team in Derby, Leicester or Nottingham will be able to discuss your circumstances in more detail and give you information about the services we can provide.